mennovanslooten/mockqa/README.md

 # MockQA

-MockQA is a tool that you can use to easily write and run functional tests for web projects that use jQuery.
+**MockQA is a tool that you can use to easily write and run functional tests for web projects that use jQuery.**

 ## Demo

 http://mennovanslooten.github.com/mockqa/demo/demo-backbone/index.html

 Open the MockQA menu on the right by hovering your mouse over it, then click a test to run it.

+## Why MockQA?

+MockQA has the following design goals:

+1. Zero install and only minimal configure.
+No browser plugins necessary.
+2. Easy to write tests.
+3. Automatically continues test after page loads and form submits.
+4. Automatically waits for asynchronous activities like Ajax calls and animations to complete.
+5. You can see and debug tests running in a browser.

 ## Installation